wrist mechanics online course featured image

 An erratic rhythm and tempo create insufficient shaft load at the top of your swing, leaving you with nothing to release on the downswing.
 The more consistent your rhythm and tempo, the smoother the transition from the top down, unleashing maximum shaft power.

-You can briefly watch an example from Martin Hall on how he executes this drill, which I recommend employing in your practice routine.
+You can briefly watch an example from Martin Hall of how he executes this drill; it’s a great thing to try as part of your practice routine.

 8. Lighter shaft